-- 1 carrot and a tbsp sugar for the optional carrot garnish
+- 1 carrot and 1 tbsp sugar for the optional carrot garnish

 - Preheat the oven to 180°C/160°C/350°F. Grease and line a 20cm/8 inch springform cake tin or 15cm/6 inch tin if you have one.

-- Melt the butter.
-Separate the eggs and mix them with the sugar, vanilla and melted butter.
-Add the warm water, combine and the mixture will emulsify.
+- Melt the butter in a saucepan over medium heat or in a covered bowl in the microwave.
+Separate the eggs and mix the yolks with the sugar, vanilla and melted butter.
+Add the warm water and as you stir, the mixture will emulsify.

 - Mix together the flour, baking powder, mixed spice, salt and nuts.
 Add the grated carrot and stir together.